Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations: Quadratic estimators for distinct tracers

 The normalization is constrained by requiring that Eq.~\eqref{eq:estimatorgeneral} be unbiased, $\langle \widehat{h}^{\DD}_{XY}\rangle_{\delta_L} = \delta_L(\K)$, in the event that $f^{\mathcal{D}}$ is the only mode coupling present.
 This yields the constraint $\int_{\,\k} w_{XY}^{\DD}(\k, \kl-\k) f^{\mathcal{D}}(\k, \kl-\k) = 1$.
 Inserting this into Eq.~\eqref{eq:w-alpha-AB} with $f^\alpha_{XY}\to f^\DD$ and rearranging for the normalization factor, we obtain \be N_{XY}^{\DD}(\K) = \bigg(\ssp\int_{\k} \frac{f^{\mathcal{D}}(\k, \kl-\k)^2}{2\sp P_\mrm{tot}^{XX}(\k)P_\mrm{tot}^{YY}(\kl-\k)}\bigg)^{-1}. \ee Our estimator, with the normalization~\eqref{eq:ND}, is sub-optimal.
 This implies that the variance $V_{XY}^{\DD\DD}$ induced by Gaussian chance fluctuations does not equal the normalization, as it does in the case of typical QEs.
 Nevertheless, it has a practical form which allows for fast evaluation, and is sufficient for the forecasts to follow (see Appendix~\ref{app:qeestimators} where we compare our estimator with an optimal one).
 We leave practical reconstruction improvements for future work.

-Note that the estimator can also be written in a way that resembles the standard CMB lensing estimator~\cite{LEWIS_2006} (indeed, in Appendix~\ref{app:cmblensingder} we show how the displacement estimator can be derived \`a la CMB lensing).
+Note that the estimator can also be written in a way that resembles the standard CMB lensing estimator~\citep{LEWIS_2006} (indeed, in Appendix~\ref{app:cmblensingder} we show how the displacement estimator can be derived \`a la CMB lensing).
 Defining the Wiener-filtered field $\barl_X(\k) \equiv \bard_X(\k)\sp \PL(\k)$ and the inverse-variance-filtered field $\bard_X(\k) \equiv {\delta_X(\k)}/{P^{XX}_{\mathrm{tot}}(\k)}$, the estimator reads

-Figure \ref{fig:simsgalaxydouble} shows this estimator applied to four simulations from \textsc{AbacusSummit} simulations \cite{Maksimova, Garrison}.
+Figure \ref{fig:simsgalaxydouble} shows this estimator applied to four simulations from the \textsc{AbacusSummit} suite \citep{Maksimova, Garrison}.
 We use $k_{\mrm{max,rec}}=0.2 h\,\mathrm{Mpc}^{-1}$ rather than the baseline of $k_{\mrm{max,rec}}=0.15h\,\mathrm{Mpc}^{-1}$.
 Simple theory predictions explain the measured power spectra using approximate fits (see Appendix \ref{sec:sims}), though we see that the auto-spectrum is noise dominated (dashed pink, right panel).

 It is interesting to compare the estimator~\eqref{eq:estimatorfourier} with previous work.
 In particular, notice that on very large scales ($K \rightarrow 0$) the reconstruction noise goes as $K^2$.
-This matches the scaling found in the matter estimate from kSZ velocity reconstruction~\cite{Smith:2018bpn}.
-Both methods use dipole responses that track object shifts (compare Eq.~\eqref{eq:responseofinterest} with equation 24 in Ref.~\cite{Smith:2018bpn}).
-The key difference is that our signature vanishes in $\Lambda$CDM, while the momentum field of Ref.~\cite{Smith:2018bpn} has a nonzero $1/K$ consistency relation (see equation 6 in Ref.~\cite{Rizzo:2017zow}).
+This matches the scaling found in the matter estimate from kSZ velocity reconstruction~\citep{Smith:2018bpn}.
+Both methods use dipole responses that track object shifts (compare Eq.~\eqref{eq:responseofinterest} with equation 24 in \citealt{Smith:2018bpn}).
+The key difference is that our signature vanishes in $\Lambda$CDM, while the momentum field of \cite{Smith:2018bpn} has a nonzero $1/K$ consistency relation (see also \citealt{Rizzo:2017zow}).